Lumavate-Team/documentation/docs/3-CLI.rst

   #.
 Paste the command into your Bash window and click enter.

   #.
 You will be prompted to name the profile.
-It should look like this:
+Profiles will be used to reference a command center or studio.
+The prompt should look like this:

      .. code-block:: bash

-         Profile Name: <<STRING Cannot have spaces or special characters in it.
-This is used to reference an organization.>>
+         Profile Name: <<What you want to call the profile.
+Cannot include spaces or special characters.>>

      .. warning::
         If there are two profiles with the same name, the newer version will overwrite the older version.
 Profiles in different environments can have the same name without overwriting each other.

   #.
 You will then be presented with a list of organizations associated with the preset Lumavate environment.
-Pick the one you want to edit with this profile, and enter its ID number.
-It should look like this:
+Pick the one you want to associate with this profile, and enter its ID number.
+The prompt should look like this:

      .. code-block:: bash